Cue Cards Samples with band 8 answers

 Diwali is an important festival in India because it signifies the triumph of good over evil.
 It is celebrated to commemorate the return of Lord Rama to his kingdom after defeating the demon king Ravana.
 The festival is also associated with the goddess of wealth, Lakshmi, and is considered to be an auspicious time to start new ventures and make investments.
 Overall, Diwali is a festival that brings people together and spreads happiness and positivity.

-China is a country of many festivals, and we love to celebrate different occasions wholeheartedly.
-In fact, there are so many festivals in China that it is quite tough for me to pick a particular favourite.
-However, I would love to talk about the Spring Festival, which is also known as Chinese New Year, as I personally enjoy it quite a lot.
-Other prominent festivals like National Day, Yung Xiao Festival, Lantern Festival, Dragon Boat Festival, Mid-autumn Festival etc are also widely celebrated in our country.
+China has many festivals, and we love to celebrate different occasions wholeheartedly.
+In fact, there are so many festivals in China that it is quite difficult for me to pick a particular favourite!
+Some significant festivals in China include National Day, Yung Xiao Festival, Lantern Festival, Dragon Boat Festival, Chinese New Year, and Mid-autumn Festival.
+However, for this topic, I'd love to talk about the Spring Festival, also known as Chinese New Year, which I enjoy quite a lot.

-The Spring Festival is the biggest festival in our country and this festival touches every single street and every single citizen of China.
+The Spring Festival is the biggest festival in our country, and it touches every single street and every single citizen of China.
 The first day of the Chinese New Year begins on the new moon that appears between 21 January and 20 February every calendar year.

 I suppose it is somewhat like the "Christmas" festival in Western countries in terms of celebration, and the "New Year" festival in terms of its norm.
 If someone visits our country during the Spring Festival, he will surely notice the colourful and distinguishable look of the houses and streets.
 This is the time for families to gather together and enjoy their time.
 I also enjoy visiting relatives and spending some enjoyable time together.